Transitioning to a Floor Bed- Some Insights and Ideas!

 We want to mention that regulations require us to recommend waiting until 15 months to start using a floor bed.

 When discussing the transition from another bed or bassinet to a floor bed, Sweeney shared that “anything inappropriate for the crib is going to be inappropriate for the bedroom.”
-She also encouraged to check "that there are no "cracks" between the bed and wall.”
+She also encouraged parents to check "that there are no "cracks" between the bed and wall.”
 See more about Safety Tips or Regulations

 We hope that this has offered some helpful insights.
 If you have additional questions or want to share your experience using a floor bed, we would love to hear about it!
 Feel free to comment below, send us a dm on Instagram at @sprout_kids, or email us at support@sprout-kids.com.